alirezt/Carbon-Mows/README.md

 ## Installation

 There are many Python libraries that must be installed.
 The user has the choice of using either pip or conda package manager.
 However, Conda **must** be used if the app is to be installed on an Apple Silicon hardware.
+If you are on Windows, you must also ensure that the Microsoft C++ Build Tools are installed.

 1. Clone the repository: